Borel reducibility and symmetric models: The general case

 We claim that $A$ is a $\cong^\ast_{\omega+1,k}$-invariant and that $V(A^\omega,\hat{A}^\omega)(A)=V(A)$ is not of the form $V(B)$ for any $\cong^\ast_{\omega+1,k-1}$-invariant.
 The argument is similar to Proposition~\ref{prop;cong-ast-n-k}.

-For example, one important property that was used in Proposition~\ref{prop;cong-ast-n-k} is that for any condition $p$ there is a permutation $\pi$ fixing $p$ yet changing the invariant $\dot{A}$.
+For example, one important property that was used in Proposition~\ref{prop;cong-ast-n-k} is that for any condition $p$ there is a permutation $\pi$ fixing $p$ and $A$ yet changing $g$.
 The same fact is crucial here, and is true for a different reason.
 Given a condition $p$, it makes finitely many choices of elements in $\hat{A}^n$.
 Take $\pi=\seqq{\pi_i}{i<m}\in\hat{\Pi}$ such that $\pi_i$ is the identity if $k+3+i\in\dom p$, and $\pi_i$ is not the identity for some $i$.
 Then $\pi$ is as desired.

 The discussion above verifies part (2) of Conjecture~\ref{conj;HKL} for $\lambda=\omega$.
-The proof for arbitrary limit $\lambda<\omega_1$ can be done by combining the construction in this section and the construction of $\cong_\lambda$-invariants for $\lambda<\omega_1$ described above.
+The proof for arbitrary limit $\lambda<\omega_1$ can be done by combining the construction in this section and the construction of $\cong_\lambda$-invariants, as follows.